-2. are based on latest research in neuroscience, attachment theory and related fields
+2. based on latest research in neuroscience, attachment theory, child development and related fields

 3. protect the rights of the child

 We will examine the facial expressions, vocalisations and body language of infants and young children in lessons.
 This will enable you to better understand what’s going on in the child’s stress response system and the possible impact on other systems and aspects of development and behaviour.

 Having developed this understanding we will then discuss trauma-informed ways in which to respond to the child that promote healthy overall development, behaviours and most importantly, protect the rights of the child.

 This session will challenge you to reflect on your own practices and beliefs, and provide opportunities for positive reinforcement, growth and change.